dxwc/turk-system/phase_I_report/phase_I_report.md

 3. Visitor views the application status on their login page.

 ### Use Case: Post system demand
 #### Brief Description

-+ Cleint posts requirements for developer to bid
++ Cleint posts requirements for developer to bid on

 #### Initial Step-By-Step Description